Pros (1 out of 5)

 You play a character called John Stewart, a medical student whose part of the New York City National Guard.
 When aliens invade New York, he steps forward to meet the threat using heavy weapons that include heavy machine guns, sniper rifles, and even rocket launchers.

-Play Through Value and Replay Value
+Play Through Value and Replay Value (2 out of 5)

 You will play through twelve levels of mundane game play, shooting and dispatching aliens, who all look the same on all the levels, accept for color changes.
 The levels do have objectives for you to complete, but they’re limited to simple ‘find the injured combatants’ or ‘secure a map location’ within New York.
 All you need to do is kill all the aliens to be successful, which isn’t very hard or challenging.